 The Pushoff cylinder is tied to the rest of the hydraulics through a hydraulics manifold system.
 This system consists of a hydraulic block that has a sequence and counterbalance valve that simplifies operation, allowing you to concentrate on the job ahead.

-Featuring a 550/45-22.5 flotation tire the load rating has nearly doubled on the front end.
+New for June 2020 Production, the machine will be featuring a 445/50R22.5 steel-belted non-directional radial flotation front tire.
+Capacity has increased by over 35% compared to the 550-series bias ply tires.
+A rib pattern on the front tire has lower ground pressure with lugs to prevent excessive tire slip, all while increasing the flat plate/footprint surface area.
 The spindles placement on the Pole was changed, along with the addition of zero-offset wheel centers to evenly transfer weight.
 The rim shell is now thicker — adding additional strength for faster transport of a loaded scraper.
 Coupled with the 18.4 x 26 rear tire, you’ll make it through anything.